 Article III - Meetings

 The Association has one annual business meeting.
-This meeting is generally held during Heritage Evening at the Annual Veterinary Conference at KSU each June.
+This meeting is generally held during Heritage Brunch at the Annual Veterinary Conference at KSU each June.
 The Executive Board shall meet at least three (3) times each year, either in person or by teleconference.

 Article IV - Dues

-Annual membership dues are thirty-five (35.00) dollars with a five (5)-year grace period following graduation from KSU-CVM.
+Annual membership dues are thirty-five (35.00) dollars with a one-year grace period following graduation from KSU-CVM.
 A one-time payment of three-hundred fifty (350.00) dollars will receive Life Membership designation.
 Funds received from dues may be used to support alumni activities such as publications, receptions at annual professional meetings, awards for alumni, Cat Town, and support for class reunions.
 In case of a deficit, an appeal may be made to the entire Association.